Zahid (Turkistan Islamic Party): Syrian civil war

 As part of the TIP, Zahid was sent to Syria in 2012, where he quickly became a top commander among rebel forces.
 In 2013, Zahid served as a commander in the Siege of Base 46 and the battle of Khan Tuman.
 In 2015, he took part in the Jisr al Shughour offensive and the Siege of Abu al-Duhur.
 Additionally, he participated in the Battle of Aleppo.

 The TIP took part in many other operations, mainly around the Latakia region and Jabal Zawiya.
 In 2021, Zahid graduated from a military institution in Idlib.

 The TIP also played a prominent role in the battles of the 2024 Syrian opposition offensives.

 Post-Assad era

 After the fall of the Assad regime on 8 December 2024, Zahid was seen alongside TIP fighters vowing to continue their fight against China for the East Turkestan independence movement.
-This is in line with videos released on their own website (Muhsinlar.net).
+This was in line with videos released on their own website (Muhsinlar.net).
 In the closing days of 2024, the Syrian Armed Forces were restructured and Zahid was promoted to the rank of brigadier general.
 He now leads the newly established 133rd Division.
 During a conference in Idlib on January 5, 2025, Abu Omar (Kawsar), the previous leader of the Turkistan Islamic Party in Syria, appointed Zahid as the new Emir of the Syrian branch of the TIP.
 On 18 May 2025, the Syrian TIP was integrated into the 84th Division, a newly created unit made up largely foreign volunteers.